Scroll to the bottom for pizza and calzone cooking information.

 With this dough you do not want to proof the yeast.
 I use my stand mixer, but you could easily mix it with a spoon and then kneed it for several minutes by hand.

-First, put flour, sugar, salt, and yeast into a bowl and using the dough hook, turn on mixer to stir option.
-While the mixer is going slowly pour in the warm water, and then add the olive oil and turn the mixer up to medium.
-Let mix for about 4 minutes.
-If the dough is sticking to the sides and not formed into a tight ball slowly add more flour 1/4 cup at a time, letting it mix for about a minute with each addition.
+First, put flour, sugar, salt, and yeast into a bowl and using the dough hook, turn on mixer to level 2.
+While the mixer is going slowly pour in the warm water and olive oil.
+The dough should start to form a rough ball, if the dough is sticking to the sides and bottom slowly add more flour, only a 1/4 cup at a time, letting it mix for about a minute with each addition.
+Let the mixer kneed the dough for at least 5 minutes (Kneed for at least 8 minutes by hand) the dough should now be a smooth ball.

 Now is the fun part, you get to decide what you want to make!

-Regular pizza is very similar, I cook it at 500 degrees, about 12-18 minutes depending on how large and how many toppings.
+Regular pizza is very similar, except I cook it at 500 degrees, usually for about 12-18 minutes depending on how large and how many toppings.

 Follow Us on Social Media: